 Find everything you need for STEM activities for kids with these lists of 100s of fun science activity themes!

-Kids science projects provide a foundation to STEM studies and are usually the kids’ favorite projects!
+Elementary school science fair projects provide a foundation to STEM studies and are usually the kids’ favorite projects!

 These science experiments for kids are all made using basic household supplies and will provide the “wow” factor that your STEM studies need!